Threads that are often tangled

 ## Where to read deeper

 The series What Changed traces this history in essays that refuse a single hero or villain.
 It is the right shelf if you want the long argument in installments rather than a single summary.
+Pair it with What Literature Knows when you want the literary counterpoint—novels and criticism arguing alongside the chronology.

 ## The present

-This guide does not hand you a verdict on whether the revolution succeeded.
-It points to the archive of bodies and voices Vela holds, where you can look at how the figure was framed then and now, and decide what questions still belong to you.
+This guide does not hand you a conclusion.
+It points to the archive of bodies and voices Vela holds—Mosaic testimony, magazine essays, and the image library—where you can look at how the figure was framed then and now, and decide what questions still belong to you.
 The past is not settled.
 Neither is the present.
-Keep the timeline open.
-The next decade will add its own images to the argument, and your place in that line is not decided here.